optakt/optakt.github.io/content/knowledge/flare.md

 In each iteration the node tries to select a transaction that has not yet been queried.
 If no such transaction exists, the loop stalls until a new transaction is added to `Set T`.
-When a the new transaction is added, the node then select a number of peers `k` and queries them.
+When the new transaction is added, the node then select a number of peers `k` and queries them.
 If more than `α` of these peers return a positive response, the chit value is set to `1`.
 After this step, the loop updates the preferred transaction of each conflict set of the transactions in its ancestry.
-Next, `T` is added to the set `Q` of queried transactions so it is never queried again by the node.
+Next, `T` is added to the set `Q` of queried transactions, so it is never queried again by the node.

 #### Query for Transaction